kajott/TrackMeister/README.md

         volume-ramping: 0;

     [03*]
-        ; the entry with the track number 3 in the filename has a loop;
-        ; we want to play the loop, but fade out directly after it;
+        ; the entry with the track number 3 in the filename has a loop that ; isn't recognized by the "auto loop" heuristics; we want to play the ; loop, but fade out directly after it;
-        ; the fade has been configured above already, now set up the loop:
+        ; the fade has been configured above already, now set up the loop: auto loop: false
         loop: true

 Note that in practice, the track-specific options would rather be written into the `tm.ini` file in the directory where the entries reside, or the even into the `.tm` file next to the module file itself, and maybe not into the "global" config file that's located next to `tm.exe`.